 Glossopharyngeal neuralgia is the pain in the distribution of glossopharyngeal nerve distribution and causes repeated episodes of severe pain in the tongue, throat, ear, and tonsils, which can last from a few seconds to a few minutes.
 It us also called cranial mononeuropathy IX or Weisenberg syndrome.

 The ninth cranial nerve arising from brain stem leaves the skull through jugular foramen.
 The three nerves 9th, 10th and 11th nerve lie together in close relationship with internal jugular vein and internal carotid artery.
 The 9th nerve runs forward on the stylopharyngeus muscle to pierce the superior constrictor muscle of pharynx.
 Glossopharyngeal nerve provides sensation to the posterior part of the tongue, pharynx and tonsil.
-Also it provides secretomotor fibres to the parotid and motor fibers to stylopharyngeus muscle, a muscle of pharynx.
+Also, it provides secretomotor fibers to the parotid and motor fibers to stylopharyngeus muscle, a muscle of pharynx.

 Causes of Glossopharyngeal Neuralgia

-Idiopathic – The neuralgia is supposed to be because of compression of nerve by a blood vessel.
+Idiopathic – The neuralgia is supposed to be because of compression of the nerve by a blood vessel.

-Secondary – This type occurs because of invasive tumors of posterior tongue, tonsils and hypopharynx.
+Secondary – This type occurs because of invasive tumors of posterior tongue, tonsils, and hypopharynx.
 Infectious and inflammatory processes may also lead to this condition.

 Glossopharyngeal neuralgia represents only 0.2%–1.3% of facial pain syndromes.
 Reported incidence in the population is 0.2 and 0.7 per 100,000 people per year.

 Glossopharyngeal neuralgia is more common on the left side.
 Trigeminal neuralgia is more common on the right.